Susan Brookes: Career

+This Morning

 Brookes, a former amateur theatrical, applied to be a producer for ITV's new daytime show This Morning, but was instead chosen to be its resident chef, to her surprise.
-From the first edition in 1988 onwards, she was a feature on the popular show, and stayed with the programme over ten years.
+Beginning with the first edition of the programme on 3 October 1988, Brookes was a feature on the popular show, and stayed with the programme over ten years.
 During this period, as her profile rose, she wrote columns for Dalesman and Inside Soap magazines.
 Brookes also appeared on Yorkshire Television's Tonight, and programmes for the Granada Good Life channel.
+Her fame was such that she was referenced in the 1999 sitcom Mrs Merton and Malcolm.

 In 1995, she was the winner of the Best TV Chef in the World award at the inaugural International Festival of Gastronomy in Deauville, Normandy.
 It was reported that the judges were impressed by a 10-minute taped item of Brookes, resulting in her beating over 40 other TV chefs from 32 countries.
 Her prize-winning recipe was chicken supreme with cider and apples, using British ingredients.
 Commenting on the award, she said: "Fancy an English chef winning a cookery prize in France!
 I think the British have learnt from the French through holidaying there, but while their cuisine has made us more adventurous as a nation the French have become stuck in an idea that their gastronomy is carved in stone and not to be developed."
 Brookes was subsequently president of the jury at the contest.

 Brookes has authored a number of cookery books, starting with Brookes Cooks This Morning in 1990.
 The follow-up, Truly Wonderful Puddings and Desserts (1995), made The Times/Dillons Bestsellers lists upon its release.
 Her third book, Susan Brookes' Yorkshire Kitchen (1996), had a foreword written by playwright Alan Bennett, a fellow resident of the Yorkshire Dales, who wrote, "Susan's recipes are for good, straightforward, tasty stuff with not a lot of time wasted on exotic garnishes or elaborate presentation.
 Nouvelle cuisine it isn't, thank goodness."

 In 1999, she hosted Susan Brookes' Family Recipes on Granada Breeze with her daughter Gilly, in which they solved cooking problems for families.
 Brookes has since retired, but contributed a recipe to a local school's charity fundraiser book in 2007.